Disclaimer: “As an Amazon Associate I may earn from qualifying purchases.” Adsense and Infolinks were no help at all.

 I am well aware some readers will get distracted by the semantics of some of the terminology used.

 Perhaps the most significant change since this was written has been the creation of jacketed hollow-point (JHP) ammunition that will feed reliably through an automatic.
-This has narrowed the gap in terminal effect between large-bore revolvers and large-bire self-loaders.
+This has narrowed the gap in terminal effect between large-bore revolvers and large-bore self-loaders.

 Advances in bullet design intended to improve the performance of light, medium calibre, high-velocity bullets are even better applied to heavy, large-calibre rounds.